RainStor: Product

 In October 2012, RainStor held two patents and was pursuing five additional patents.

 The database uses a row/columnar hybrid repository.
 The archived data is accessed using Structured Query Language (SQL).
 RainStor software uses partition filtering, which excludes certain records from processing.

 RainStor runs on Apache Hadoop.
-In June 2013, RainStor released version 5.5 of its software, which added user authentication protocols, access controls and policies, data encryption and user activity logs.
+In June 2013, RainStor released version 5.5 of its software, which added user authentication protocols, access controls and policies, data encryption, and user activity logs.

 In May 2014, the company announced protection for data from manipulation, malicious attacks, breaches, or deletion.

-Teradata removed Rainstor from its portfolio in December 2016; it is no longer being developed or marketed.
+Since Teradata removed Rainstor from its portfolio in December 2016, it is no longer being developed or marketed.